AnantShankhdhar/Signals_ASR_Project/README.md

 The dataset is available for 96 languages but we will use the English split.

 ## Experiments with ASR ##
 * Evaluating performance of state-of-the-art ASR model with different:-
   * Sampling Rates
+  * Bits for storage of Samples
+* Performance metrics:-
+  * Word Error Rate
+  * Levenshtein Distance